nschlaepfer/humanWeb/README.md

  including web search, information extraction, data summarization, report generation, and additional query formulation.

-To run humanWeb, use the command `python humanWeb.py` and follow the prompts.
+To run humanWeb, use the command `python humanWeb.py` or 'python3 ...' and follow the prompts.
 You will be asked to input:

 1. The number of search results you want to process.
 2. Your initial query.